Bigger Than My Body

 "Bigger Than My Body" is the first single released by American singer John Mayer from his second album, Heavier Things (2003).
 As a B-side, the single contained a cover of Radiohead's "Kid A" and an original song that was not included on Heavier Things, "Tracing".
 The intro to the song was generated using an Adrenalinn effects processor developed by Roger Linn.
+The single peaked at number 33 on the US Billboard Hot 100 as well as number one on the Billboard Triple-A chart.

 Lyrics

 John Mayer composed the song after going to a Coldplay concert.
 He wrote it to explain his desire to write both moving and great music, like what he found in artists like Coldplay, Stevie Ray Vaughan and Pearl Jam.
-At the same time, he commented on the frustration of not being able to get the music outside of his own body.

 Critical reception

 Chuck Taylor of Billboard called the tune "a pulsating midtempo pop/rocker ready to take center stage at mainstream and adult top 40."